0xflagplz/DNSBuster/README.md

 ### Execute Anywhere
 1. Create A Scripts Folder
-     **Note: Can be named anything, mine is ".scripts" in my home directory**
+     **Can be named anything, mine is ".scripts" in my home directory**
 2. Add DNSBuster.sh to your scripts folder**
 3. Add to this line to your .bashrc
 ```export PATH=$PATH:~/.scripts```